just-buildsystem/justbuild/doc/concepts/garbage.md

 - if the entry is not already in the youngest generation, the chunks are promoted to the youngest generation,
-- the object itself is spliced on disk in a temproary file,
+- the object itself is spliced on disk in a temporary file,
 - if the object is a tree, the parts are promoted to the youngest generation (only necessary if the large-object entry was not found in the youngest generation anyway),